1. Take eclipse day off — now!

 In all likelihood, you’ll be at your viewing site several hours before the eclipse starts.
 You don’t really want to stand that whole time, do you?

 15. Don’t forget the sunscreen

 Even though the eclipse happens in early April, you’ll be standing around or sitting outside for hours.
 You may want to bring an umbrella for some welcome shade, especially if you’re viewing the event from the Southwest.
 And if you see someone who has forgotten sunscreen, please be a peach and share.

 16. Take lots of pictures

-Before and after totality, be sure to record your viewing site and the people who you shared this great event with.
-Social media has become the preferred way to do this.
+Before and after totality, be sure to record your viewing site and the people who you shared the total solar eclipse with.

 In the August 1980 issue of Astronomy magazine, author Norm Sperling contributed a “Forum” titled “Sperling’s 8-second Law” in which he tries to convey how quickly totality seems to pass.
 I’ll just quote the beginning here.

 “Everyone who sees a total solar eclipse remembers it forever.
 It overwhelms the senses, and the soul as well — the curdling doom of the onrushing umbra, the otherworldly pink prominences, and the ethereal pearly corona.
 And incredibly soon, totality terminates.